-Born in Scotland, Anne Davidson has deep roots in Granviille Gardens Housing Co-operative in Vancouver, where she raised her family and, after 30 years, remains an active member of the community
+Born in Scotland, Anne Davidson has deep roots in Granville Gardens Housing Co-operative in Vancouver, where she raised her family and, after 30 years, remains an active member of the community

 Now retired, Anne was president of the airline sector of the former Canadian Auto Workers (Unifor today), which represents workers at many employers across the country.
 She headed up a large volunteer executive and numerous bargaining committees and had charge of the Vancouver and Toronto offices with paid staff and substantial budgets to manage.
 Anne also served on the union’s National Executive Board.